Safari guide jobs

 - handle and use of manually operated rifle or carbine for business purpose, unit standard: 123519.

 A course like this is the best way to jump-start your career as a safari guide in South Africa, elsewhere in Africa or abroad.
-Train with the best and enter the industry well-prepared to succeed.
+Train with the best and enter the industry well prepared to succeed, backed by our exclusive employment guarantee.

 Live from campus